Swibi/connect-to-gke/README.md

 # Connect to GCP
-A composite action for easy setup and connection to a gke cluster running on the Google Cloud Platform.
+Connect runner to a Google Kubernetes Engine cluster on the Google Cloud Platform

 ## Usage